ghastlymirror/ghostgamer/src/pages/now/now.md

 ---

 ## Now
-**Last Update:** 5th November 2024
+**Last Update:** 21th November 2024

 ### 🎮 Playing

-Animal Crossing, A Witch´s Tale
+Animal Crossing, A Witch´s Tale, Webfishing

 ### 📺 Watching
- King of the Hill, Delico´s Nursery, No Longer Allowed in Another World, Gremlins
+ King of the Hill, Delico´s Nursery, No Longer Allowed in Another World, Gremlins, Arcane, Lower Decks

 ### 📖 Reading
-Lord of the Rings
+Lord of the Rings, The Witcher: The Last Wish

 ### 🎙️ Podcasts
-Re Dracula, The Adventure Zone, Murray Mysteries
+ The Adventure Zone, Murray Mysteries

 ### 💡 Creating
 - Creating a page about Vasslord for my neocities website